Brayden Willis

 Brayden Willis (born November 11, 1999) is an American professional football tight end for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Oklahoma Sooners.
+He played college football for the Oklahoma Sooners and was selected by the 49ers in the seventh round of the 2023 NFL draft.

 Early life

 Willis grew up in Arlington, Texas and attended Martin High School.
 He was rated a three-star recruit and committed to play college football at Oklahoma.

 College career

 Willis played college football for the Oklahoma Sooners for five seasons.
 He caught 15 passes for 177 yards and two touchdowns as a senior.
 Willis decided to use the extra year of eligibility granted to college athletes in 2020 due to the COVID-19 pandemic and returned to Oklahoma for a fifth season.
-In his final season, he caught 39 passes for 514 yards and seven touchdowns.
+In his final season, Willis had 39 receptions for 514 yards and seven touchdowns.

 Professional career

-Willis was selected by the San Francisco 49ers in the seventh round, 247th overall, of the 2023 NFL draft.
-Willis was waived by the 49ers on August 27, 2024, and re-signed to the practice squad.
-He was promoted to the active roster on October 8.
+Willis was selected by the San Francisco 49ers in the seventh round (247th overall) of the 2023 NFL draft.
+On August 27, 2024, he was waived by the 49ers, but was re-signed to the practice squad the next day.
+Willis was promoted to the active roster on October 8.

 On April 22, 2025, Willis re-signed with the 49ers.
-He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
-On September 17, Willis was signed to the active roster.
-He was waived on October 18, and re-signed to the practice squad.
+He was waived on August 26 as part of final roster cuts, but was re-signed to the practice squad the next day.
+On September 17, Willis was promoted to the active roster.
+He was waived on October 18, but was re-signed to the practice squad the next day.
+On January 13, 2026, Willis was promoted to the active roster.

+On September 5, 2026, Willis was waived by the 49ers and re-signed to the practice squad.
+He was promoted to the active roster on September 15.